 2. Bad Timing.
-In business, as in the rest of life, timing can be a critical factor to your success.
-When it comes to the proper entity to select for your new practice, when you file your paperwork can also be a costly mistake.
+In business, as in the rest of life, timing can be a critical factor in your success.
+When it comes to the proper entity to select for your new practice, filing your paperwork can also be a costly mistake.
 Depending on where you are in the calendar year and when you anticipate your new practice will open, your attorney may advise you to wait to file your paperwork to save you from paying unnecessary taxes.
-Also, incorporating or forming a partnership may take a couple of month depending on your situation, so it is could to consult with an attorney early to determine timing issues.
+Also, incorporating or forming a partnership may take a couple of months depending on your situation, so it is good to consult with an attorney early to determine timing issues.
 Our consultations are almost always free.

 4. Ignoring the Board.
 As indicated previously, the practice of medicine is heavily regulated in California.
-State regulations of medicine are generally promulgated by the different healing arts' boards of the state, such as the Dental Board or Medical Board of California.
-Following generaal entity selection rules without adhering to board regulations, such as proper business names or multiple offices provisions, may result it more costs to fix all the brochures you just printed and the website you recently paid someone to create.
+State regulations of medicine are generally promulgated by the different healing arts boards of the state, such as the Dental Board or Medical Board of California.
+Following general entity selection rules without adhering to board regulations, such as proper business names or multiple office provisions, may result in more costs to fix all the brochures you just printed and the website you recently paid someone to create.

 5. Incomplete Documents.
-Having a CPA or online incorporator form your new practice may save you a little bit of time or money.
-But often times, these arrangements result in missed fillings or incomplete corporate documents.
+Having a CPA or online incorporator from your new practice may save you a little bit of time or money.
+But oftentimes, these arrangements result in missed fillings or incomplete corporate documents.
 The result is that the doctor or dentist fails to gain the personal limited liability sought when forming the corporation and inevitably pays more than it would have cost to have a healthcare attorney perform the services in the first place.